Colorado Maroon Bells: How to Visit & Best Trails to Hike

 How to Visit Maroon Bells Near Aspen, Colorado

 The Maroon Bells are one of the most iconic and photographed mountain locations in the United States.
-The peaks reach 14,000 feet and are located in the Elk Mountains, west of Aspen.
+The peaks reach over 14,000 feet and are located in the Elk Mountains, west of Aspen.

 At the foot of the Maroon Bells is Maroon Lake, known for its pristine waters mirroring Maroon Peak and North Maroon Peak.
 The twin peaks usually have snow that remains throughout the year, contributing to their iconic look.